rhenning/resume/README.md

-My name is Richard Henning—"Rich" to most—a technologist, software engineer, and creative hailing from Philadelphia, _City of Brotherly Love_ and birthplace of the United States, where I live with my partner, daughters, and a lovable mutt.
+My name is Richard Henning—"Rich" to most—a technologist, software engineer, and creative hailing from Philadelphia, _City of Brotherly Love_ and birthplace of the United States, where I live with my partner, kids, and a lovable mutt.

 I'm a tech industry veteran with more than twenty years of experience, helping companies design, implement, provision, sustainably operate, and continuously